 Art doesn’t appear on its own, and artists don’t work in a vacuum.
-Life experience of all kinds affect the imagination of the artist.
+Life experiences of all kinds affect the imagination of the artist.
 Sometimes inspiration comes to the artist on the wind, the taste of raspberries, the change of light, a conversation, a memory, or…

 Below are the stories behind some of the images found on other pages of this site.
 I hope that they expand your understanding of what I’ve created.